rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 And certain divisions of the Levites in Judah were assigned to Benjamin. ^1136

-These are the priests and the Levites who came up with Zerubbabel the son of Shealtiel, and Jeshua : Seraiah, Jeremiah, Ezra, ^1201
+These are the priests and the Levites who came up with Zerubbabel the son of Shealtiel, and Jeshua: Seraiah, Jeremiah, Ezra, ^1201

 Amariah, Malluch, Hattush, ^1202